Moretonhampstead

-At the 2011 census the population of the parish was 1,703, and Moorland electoral ward, in which Moretonhampstead lies, had a population of 2,806.
+According to the 2021 census, it had a population of 1,728, which was slightly more than the 1,703 recorded at the 2011 census.
+The Moorland electoral ward, in which Moretonhampstead lies, had a population of 2,806 in 2011.
 The parish church is dedicated to St. Andrew.
 Along with a few other places in Devon, it is one of the longest place names in England with 16 letters.
 Moretonhampstead is twinned with Betton in France.